The Problem with Christian Nationalism

 N.T.
 Wright Forces an Overdue Conversation on the Disrupters Podcast 2-3-22

-I think about how interesting and rich the conversation was between Wright and McCaulley.
+McCaulley was raised Southern Baptist in the deep south, so their relationship is intriguing to me.
+The conversation between Wright and McCaulley is interesting and rich.
 The fact that they come from unique and diverse backgrounds permeates the discussion as they explore the things that unite them.

-Esau McCaulley is a New Testament scholar in his own right, now, due in no small part to the influence of NT Wright.
+Esau McCaulley is a New Testament scholar in his own right, due in no small part to the influence of NT Wright.
 He has written one book on Galatians, and he is now writing a second.
-McCauley also became an Anglican, but his heritage and unique experience, personally and communally, as a black man in America remain central to his identity.
+McCaulley also became an Anglican priest, but his heritage and unique experience, personally and communally, as a black man in America remain central to his identity.

-I think about the church in the United States and the global Church.
-I recently heard someone note an unfortunate, unforeseen and unintended consequence of the Reformation and the great movement to translate the Bible into many languages to make it accessible to common people.
+The close relationship between these men from very different backgrounds and from different areas of the world has me thinking about the church in the United States and the global Church.
+I recently heard someone comment on an unfortunate, unforeseen, and unintended consequence of the Reformation.
 That consequence was the fragmentation of the Church.

-Nowhere is this fragmentation more evident in the world than in the United States.
-In fact, statistics show that churches in the United States are more segregated than the rest of the country (which is still pretty segregated).
+This fragmentation is still evident in the United States, and churches in the United States have been accused of being more segregated than the rest of the country (which is still pretty segregated).

 Continue reading “On the Intersection of Differences and Unity in the Body of Christ”